- What Are Running Shorts?

 A lot of times, our headphones restrict our movements and get in the way of our workout.
 If you’re looking to run with some music on, cable holes is a must-have feature for your running shorts (unless you have some Airpods on, this will totally be unnecessary).
 These Baleaf shorts have this specific feature that comes with a hidden pocket where you can put your phone inside.

 Not all running shorts are created equal – they are designed to fit the gender-specific needs of runners.
 Men and women’s bodies differ vastly, especially in three main areas/parts: the waist, hips and thighs.
 While running shorts can be worn interchangeably between genders, this is generally not advisable: you could opt for these unisex running shorts instead.
-Let’s explore the differences between men, women, and unisex running shorts.
+Let’s explore the differences between running shorts women vs men vs unisex.

 Men’s running shorts are designed and cut uniquely with the male body in mind.
 Specifically, it has a bigger space in the crotch area, with the built-in liner offering more support in the groin.
 While some men preferred wearing a jockstrap for added support, most running shorts will have a built-in liner as an added feature so jockstraps won’t be necessary.
 As mentioned earlier, mesh liners or compression liners are used as a substitute for underwear and jockstraps.
 This feature is added to prevent discomfort with layers as well as chafing.
 Men’s running shorts also usually have longer inseams.
 But then again, some types of run like sprints and marathon will require running shorts with shorter inseams for bigger strides and more flexibility.